-Yeast or bacterial overgrowth in the gut also cause harder periods.
-Yeast is linked to the estrogens and leads to more estrogen-dominance.
-Estrogens thicken the endometrial lining, so an overgrowth makes it thick, leading to a heavy and painful period as the body has to break down more tissues.
-This is also why you need to be careful with antibiotics, as they can cause yeast to grow.
-A sign this might be the case, then, is if the teen had frequent ear infections as a child, leading to multiple antibiotics.
+Yeast or bacterial overgrowth in the gut also causes period pain.
+Yeast is linked to estrogens and leads to more estrogen dominance.
+Estrogens thicken the endometrial lining, so an overgrowth means more to clear out, leading to heavy bleeding and a painful period as the body breaks down more tissues.

 Finding out what’s going on within the body that needs to be addressed is the first step to finding the answer.
-That doesn’t mean there aren’t lifestyle changes to be made to help ease heavy, irregular, and painful periods.
+That doesn’t mean there aren’t lifestyle changes to be made to help ease abnormal periods.

 - Get rid of the plastic in your life.
 Use glass storage containers instead and address these hidden sources of plastic.